How to Successfully Organize Your Refrigerator and Keep It Neat All Year

 Remember what I said about stashing meat and fish on the bottom shelf?
 Part of the reason that's such a wonderful idea is that if those brown paper-wrapped packages leak, the juice won't drip down onto everything else.
 You can also make cleanup a breeze by adding liners to your shelf and crispers.
 The package above features three ribbed liners, which will help air circulate around your food and ward off mold and mildew.

-Want to see our tips in action?
+Want to see how we use storage bins, racks and containers to organize a fridge?
 Check out the video below.